ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ## Creating a container using Dockerfiles stored in a GitHub Repository
 1. First clone the GitHub repository to your computer using `git clone REPOSITORY`.
 For this example, we'll be cloning the CSE [course-support repository](https://github.com/ucrcsedept/course-support.git).
 >Note: Git is typically preinstaleld on Macs.
-You can verify that it is installed by running `git --version` in the terminal. if it is not installed, refer to the guide today.
+You can verify that it is installed by running `git --version` in the terminal. if it is not installed, refer to the guide below.

 <details>
 <summary>Installing Git</summary>